 And it’s now apparent to many that Roy Puffett, the RVR Managing Director, was a conman, who conned two governments (Kenya and Uganda), the International Finance Corporation (IFC) and PAC who brokered the deal.
 Running railways is not easy it seems and even Tanzania want to end a troubled rail concession granted to an Indian Company

 Puffet has been silent, holed up in boardrooms trying to squeeze out more payments while the clock is ticking.
-Much has change in three years, when many thought he was another Michael Joseph (Safaricom) who would save the railway from collapse and transform it to unparalleled success thought private management
+Much has changed in three years when many thought he was another Michael Joseph (Safaricom) who would save the railway from collapse and transform it to unparalleled success thought private management

 In 2007, he gave a public talk to members of the Institute of Economic Affairs (IEA talk) and the public that is republished below:

 New start: RVR is a 25-year concession between a consortium of companies and the governments so Kenya and Uganda.